-This approach evaluates the liquidity gap and assesses the overall concentration of assets and liabilities across the maturity buckets.
+The liquidity gap report which evaluates the liquidity gap and assesses the overall concentration of assets and liabilities across the maturity buckets.

-The methodology followed is similar to rate sensitive gap however here the focus is on liquid assets and liabilities rather than rate sensitive assets and liabilities.
+The methodology followed is similar to rate sensitive gap however, here the focus is on liquid assets and liabilities rather than rate sensitive assets and liabilities.

-Net Interest Income (NII) at Risk
+Asset Liability Management Tool – Net Interest Income (NII) at Risk

-Duration Gap Analysis
+Asset Liability Management Tool – Duration Gap Analysis

 The vulnerability of an institution towards the adverse movements of the interest rate can be gauged by using the duration GAP analysis.
 This is carried out using the following procedure:

 Step 1: Identify Interest rate sensitive assets and liabilities.
-Additionally, non – interest rate bearing items can also be included in calculation.
+Additionally, non – interest rate bearing items can also be included in the calculation.

 Step 2: Calculate the MTM value for all the rate sensitive assets.